ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 A new layout has been added to the collection for the Ubuntu 18.04 release Ubuntu MATE 18.04.
-It is called **Familiar** and is based on the Traditional layout with the menu-bar (Applications, Places, System) replaced by Brisk Menu.

-Familiar is now the the default layout, Traditional will continue to be shipped, unchanged, and will be available via MATE Tweak for those who prefer it.
+It is called **Familiar** and is based on the Traditional layout with the menu-bar (Applications, Places, System) replaced by Brisk Menu. **Familiar is now the the default layout**, Traditional will continue to be shipped, unchanged, and will be available via MATE Tweak for those who prefer it.

 Here are some screenshots of the desktop layouts included in Ubuntu MATE to give you a feel for how you can configure your desktop experience.